marchof/cloud-workload-authentication/content/03-aws.md

 This approach ensures that only workloads with valid, authorized credentials can interact with AWS platform APIs, and all actions are auditable via AWS CloudTrail.

 ## Local Development

+When developing locally, workloads do not have access to AWS-managed IAM roles or the Instance Metadata Service.
+Instead, developers should use one of the following best practices to authorize local workloads:

+- **AWS CLI Configuration:** Use the AWS CLI (`aws configure`) to set up access keys and secret keys in the `~/.aws/credentials` file.
+The AWS SDKs and CLI will automatically use these credentials for API requests.
+- **Environment Variables:** Set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and (if needed) `AWS_SESSION_TOKEN` environment variables in your development environment.
+This is useful for temporary credentials, such as those obtained via AWS SSO or STS.
+- **AWS SSO (IAM Identity Center):** Use AWS IAM Identity Center (formerly AWS SSO) to obtain temporary credentials for development.
+Run `aws sso login` to authenticate, and the SDKs will use the SSO profile for API requests.
+- **Assume Role:** Use the AWS CLI or SDKs to assume a role with limited permissions for development, rather than using long-lived credentials.
+This can be done with `aws sts assume-role` and exporting the resulting credentials as environment variables.
+- **.env Files and Secret Management:** Never hard-code credentials in source code.
+Use environment variable files (`.env`) or secret management tools to inject credentials securely during development.

+Always follow the principle of least privilege and avoid using production credentials for local development.
+Regularly rotate credentials and audit their usage to minimize risk.